-2.1.2 The diversity and connectivity of natural features in an area, and the long-term ecological function and biodiversity of natural heritage systems, should be maintained, restored or, where possible, improved, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features.

-2.1.3 Natural heritage systems shall be identified in Ecoregions 6E & 7E1, recognizing that natural heritage systems will vary in size and form in settlement areas, rural areas, and prime agricultural areas.
+- 2.1.1 Natural features and areas shall be protected for the long term. - 2.1.2 The diversity and connectivity of natural features in an area, and the longterm ecological function and biodiversity of natural heritage systems, should be maintained, restored or, where possible, improved, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features. - 2.1.3 Natural heritage systems shall be identified in Ecoregions 6E & 7E, recognizing that natural heritage systems will vary in size and form in settlement areas, rural areas, and prime agricultural areas. - 2.1.4.
+Development and site alteration shall not be permitted in: - a. significant wetlands in Ecoregions 5E, 6E and 7E; and - b. significant coastal wetlands. - 2.1.5 Development and site alteration shall not be permitted in: - a. significant wetlands in the Canadian Shield north of Ecoregions 5E, 6E and 7E; - b. significant woodlands in Ecoregions 6E and 7E (excluding islands in Lake Huron and the St. Marys River);

-- 2.1.4 Development and site alteration shall not be permitted in: - a) significant wetlands in Ecoregions 5E, 6E and 7E 1; and - b) significant coastal wetlands. - 2.1.5 Development and site alteration shall not be permitted in: - a) significant wetlands in the Canadian Shield north of Ecoregions 5E, 6E and 7E 1; - b) significant woodlands in Ecoregions 6E and 7E (excluding islands in Lake Huron and the St. Marys River); significant valleylands in Ecoregions 6E and 7E (excluding islands in Lake Huron and the St. Marys River)significant wildlife habitat; significant areas of natural and scientific interest; and coastal wetlands in Ecoregions 5E, 6E and 7E 1 that are not subject to policy 2.1.4(b)
+- c. significant valleylands in Ecoregions 6E and 7E (excluding islands in Lake Huron and the St. Marys River); - d. significant wildlife habitat; - e. significant areas of natural and scientific interest; and - f. coastal wetlands in Ecoregions 5E, 6E and 7E that are not subject to policy 2.1.4(b).

-unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions.
+Unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions.

-2.1.6 Development and site alteration shall not be permitted in fish habitat except in accordance with provincial and federal requirements.

-2.1.7 Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements.

-2.1.8 Development and site alteration shall not be permitted on adjacent lands to the natural heritage features and areas identified in policies 2.1.4, 2.1.5, and 2.1.6 unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural features or on their ecological functions.
+- 2.1.6 Development and site alteration shall not be permitted in fish habitat except in accordance with provincial and federal requirements. - 2.1.7 Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements. - 2.1.8 Development and site alteration shall not be permitted on adjacent lands to the natural heritage features and areas identified in policies 2.1.4, 2.1.5 and 2.1.6 unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural features or on their ecological functions. - 2.1.9 Nothing in policy 2.1 is intended to limit the ability of agricultural uses to continue.